Frequency Response Identification of Low-Order Systems: Finite-Sample Analysis: Sample Complexity Analysis

 \subsection{Bounding the Noise-Dependent Term}

 Finally, to complete the derivation of the sample complexity's bound, we establish an upper bound on the maximum error associated with the inverse adjoint of the Loewner operator of the noise: $\| L^{-1}(\bm{v}_s) \|_2$.
 To this end, let Assumptions \ref{ass:noise} and \ref{ass:z_margin} hold.
-Recall the explicit formula for the inverse adjoint Loewner operator from \eqref{eq:loewner_inv_conj}:
+Leverage the explicit formula for the inverse adjoint Loewner operator from \eqref{eq:loewner_inv_conj} in Appendix~\ref{sec:adj_inv_loewner}:

 To upper bound $\| L^{-*}(\bm{v}_s)\|_2$, we derive lower bounds on the smallest singular values of the matrices $\Ein$ and $\Fin$\footnote{Since $\Ein$ and $\Fin$ are positive semidefinite matrices, their eigenvalues and singular values are identical. } These matrices exhibit a specific structure, allowing us to establish a lower bound on their minimum nonzero singular values as follows: